-The Provisions in Guiding Foreign Investment and the Industrial Catalogue in Guiding Foreign Investment, which was updated on April 1, 2002, January 1, 2005 and October 31, 2007 (collectively, the "Investment Guiding Regulations") govern foreign investment in China and categorize industries into four types where foreign investment is: (i) encouraged, (ii) permitted, (iii) restricted, or (iv) prohibited.
+The Provisions in Guiding Foreign Investment and the Industrial Catalogue in Guiding Foreign Investment, which was updated on April 1, 2002, January 1, 2005, October 31, 2007 and December 2011 (the "Investment Guiding Regulations") govern foreign investment in China and categorize industries into three types where foreign investment is: (i) encouraged, (ii) restricted, or (iii) prohibited, industries not listed in any of the three categories will be deemed permitted.

 In mining industries, "encouraged" projects include the exploration and mining of coal (and its derived resources), iron, manganese, copper and zinc minerals, etc. "Restricted" projects include the exploration and mining of the minerals of tin, antimony and other noble metals including gold and silver, etc. "Prohibited" projects include the exploration and mining of radioactive minerals and rare earth.
 Foreign investment is "permitted" if the exploration and mining of the minerals is not included in the other three categories.
-Subject to the Investment Guiding Regulations, foreign investment in the exploration and mining of minerals is generally encouraged, in particular in relation to minerals in the western region of China.
+Subject to the Investment Guiding Regulations, foreign investment in the exploration and mining of china.